jeenyuhs/Motor/README.md

 # Motor
-Motor is my second attempt at making an osu! server hybrid in V.
+Motor is my second attempt at making an osu! server hybrid (soom:tm:) in V.

 It aims for stability and performance.
 There'll be benchmarks soon.